-2023 · WHAT ISSUES SHOULD I CONSIDER WHEN MOVING OUT OF STATE?
+2025 · WHAT ISSUES SHOULD I CONSIDER WHEN MOVING OUT OF STATE?

 TAX ISSUES YES NO Is your move tax-motivated (i.e., are you seeking to eliminate exposure under your prior state's income and/or estate tax laws, and instead to be subject to the laws of your new state)?
 If so, it is critical that your domicile and residency are clear and that you do not provide a basis for dual taxation.
 Are you relocating because of your job?
 If so, consider the following: Expenses reimbursed by your employer are no longer excludable from gross income for federal income tax purposes (except in limited cases for active duty service members).
-Unreimbursed expenses that you cover on your own may no longer be deductible for federal income tax purposes (except in limited cases for active duty service members). } Did you sell your prior home, and was it your principal residence for two of the past five years?
-If so, you may be eligible to exclude from federal gross income \$250,000 of gains (\$500,000 if MFJ). } Do you need to review your state and federal withholdings and/or estimated payments? } Do you need to file state income tax returns in multiple states (e.g., resident, non-resident)? } Are there other state or local taxes to consider (e.g., property, sales, deed transfer)?
+Unreimbursed expenses that you cover on your own may no longer be deductible for federal income tax purposes (except in limited cases for active duty service members).
+Did you sell your prior home, and was it your principal residence for two of the past five years?
+If so, you may be eligible to exclude from federal gross income \$250,000 of gains (\$500,000 if MFJ).
+Do you need to review your state and federal withholdings and/or estimated payments?
+Do you need to file state income tax returns in multiple states (e.g., resident, non-resident)?
+Are there other state or local taxes to consider (e.g., property, sales, deed transfer)?
 Are you subject to income taxes in your new state, and do you own municipal bonds issued in your former state?
 If so, consider the following: Out-of-state municipal bonds will remain exempt from federal income taxes but will likely be subject to state and local income taxes.
-Review your investment strategy, and seek in-state, tax-free alternatives with comparable ratings and yield. } Are you married, and will you and your spouse be residents of different states?
+Review your investment strategy, and seek in-state, tax-free alternatives with comparable ratings and yield.
+Are you married, and will you and your spouse be residents of different states?

 MISCELLANEOUS ISSUES YES NO Is your prior state aggressive with residency audits and challenging changes of domicile (such as CA, CT, and NY)?
 Do you need to update your insurance policies (e.g., homeowners, renter's, auto, umbrella, etc.)?
 Do you have Medicare Advantage, a Medicare Supplement, or Medicare Part D?
 If so, consider the following: ■ Check whether your plan covers you in your new service area, what new options are available, and what action is needed to ensure that you are adequately covered. ■ Your move opens a Special Enrollment Period for Advantage and Part D, during which you can make changes.
 Will your healthcare coverage or needs change?
+If so, consider the following: Review and update your health insurance network to include providers in your new area.
+Moving may be a qualifying life event that allows you to change health insurance plans.
+If you anticipate having a coverage gap (e.g., when changing jobs), consider enrolling in the Health Insurance Marketplace.
+Electing COBRA may also be an option, but be mindful of the potential increase in cost.
 Do you have an irrevocable trust?
 If so, review what state laws apply to your trust and whether moving the trust is possible and beneficial.
 Do you work remotely?
 If so, notify your employer of your move so they can update your state tax withholding.
 Are there unique state laws of which you need to be aware (e.g., community property, homestead exemption, etc.)?